 What we do

 Occupational Safety and Health - Occupational Safety & Health and Industrial Hygiene personnel analyze many types of work environments and work procedures.
 Specialists inspect workplaces for adherence to regulations on safety, health, and the environment.
 They also design programs to prevent disease or injury to workers and damage to the environment.

 Sustainability and Environmental Management Program - In meeting the requirements of Executive Order 13514, the program addresses sustainable and environmental activities in the Main and South Interior Buildings through an Environmental Management System (EMS).
 The EMS creates a framework for tracking and reducing the environmental impacts of the Main and South Interior Building operations and services and addresses the sustainability requirements of Executive Order 13514.
 The program establishes environmental policy, roles and responsibilities, enhances cross-organization communication and facilitates reporting.

-Health Clinic - The Health Clinic is located in the North Penthouse of the Main Interior Building provides a full range of occupational and preventative health services.
-The services available at the Health Clinic include:
+Wellness Center - The Wellness Center is on the 4th floor in room 4058 of the Main Interior Building provides a full range of occupational and preventative health services.
+The services available at the Wellness Center include:

 Access to on-site first aid and urgent care services

 Health and wellness education